 Love Finds His Father

 There is the more original element, the more modern idea of Wes discovering his father is still alive and tracking him down.
-It is shall we say the more melodramatic side as it naturally leads to some emotional scenes as Ray discovers the woman he loved had not died when he thought and that he has a son.
+It is shall we say the more melodramatic side as it naturally leads to some emotional scenes as Ray discovers the woman he loved had not died when he thought and that he has a son he never knew about.
 But that it is not the only melodrama and like other modern made for TV westerns the general tone of "Shadow on the Mesa" is more romantic melodrama than gritty western.
 This is where if you like your westerns dirty and gritty you will end up spitting feathers because everything is beautiful especially the framing of camera shots which often linger on Wes as he stares down the barrel of his gun.
 But in fairness it is on par with other more recent made for TV westerns and if you enjoy these movies you will certainly enjoy this.

-The acting is also on par with other recent made for TV westerns which is not such a huge shock seeing that both Wes Brown and Kevin Sorbo have appeared in a few of these easy going western movies.
+The acting is also on par with other recent made for TV westerns which is not such a huge shock seeing that both Wes Brown and Kevin Sorbo have appeared in a few of these easy going westerns.
 They're not bad performances for the tone of the movie and to be honest both Sorbo and Brown are well cast for their characters.
 In fairness all the actors from Barry Corbin as Wes's Grandpa Jake to Shannon Lucio as his half sister Rosalie are well cast because they fit with the style of the movie.

 What this all boils down to is that "Shadow on the Mesa" is a very typical modern made for TV western which mixes old story ideas with a melodramatic tone.
 It is not a great western but if you enjoy these modern TV takes on a western it will entertain.